 Here at Sunset Hosta Farm, we grow and sell a nice variety of fast-growing hostas.
 To see our selection, click here.

 Lack of Sunlight

-The most common reason for slow growth in any hosta is lack of sunlight.
+The most common reason for slow growth in any hosta is the lack of sunlight.
 It is not true that hostas can grow in complete deep shade.
 All hostas need some sunlight for healthy growth.
-A site with morning sun and afternoon shade is commonly felt as the best spot for healthy hosta growth, however the more sun the hosta gets, the faster it will grow.
+A site with morning sun and afternoon shade are commonly felt like the best spot for healthy hosta growth, however, the more sun the hosta gets, the faster it will grow.